ToshioCP/Gtk4-tutorial/gfm/sec1.md

 Version 4.10 added some new classes and functions and deprecated some old ones.
 Some example programs in this tutorial don't work on older versions.

+### Note for WSL2 (WSLg) Users

+When running GTK4 applications on WSL2, you may encounter several warnings in your terminal.
+These are typically due to interactions between GTK4's rendering system and the WSLg Wayland compositor, rather than bugs in your code.
+These warnings are often harmless, but in some cases they may affect rendering performance or popup behavior.

+For professional-grade performance testing or pixel-perfect UI behavior, a native Linux installation is recommended.

 ### Ruby and Rake for Making the Document

 This repository includes Ruby programs.